 The Act, which would allow for the entry of non-banks and enable direct licensing of FinTechs by the Bank of Ghana, is part of the regulatory institution’s broader strategy for creating an enabling environment that would facilitate retail payments and funds transfer mechanisms that are efficient and safe.

-Also, the availability and relative ease of access to Mobile Money APIs make it easier to do FinTech related business in Ghana — compared to some African countries, getting access to these APIs is not easy.
+Also, the availability and relative ease of access to Mobile Money APIs make it easier to do FinTech-related business in Ghana — compared to some African countries, getting access to these APIs is not easy.

 Another occasional drawback happens when networks or systems experience ‘downtime’ just as a transaction is being worked on.
-When such inconveniences happen, one is sometimes forced to forgo the purchase as time may not be an ally in that moment.
+When such inconveniences happen, one is sometimes forced to forgo the purchase as time may not be an ally at that moment.

 Understandably, systems experience glitches from time to time.
 However, service needs to be restored as quickly as possible.
-Many vendors usually lose sales when customers forgo a purchase because of such inconvenient situations.
+Many vendors lose sales when customers forgo a purchase because of such inconvenient situations.
 FinTech is meant to make things easier, not complicate them further.

-The expectation in that regard is for a simple system to be developed through which commuters will get their transport fares sorted out without involving cash.
+The expectation is for a simple system to be developed through which commuters will get their transport fares sorted out without involving cash.
 When this happens, it’ll eliminate the delays and anxiety experienced by passengers when the driver or his mate (conductor) does not have enough change at hand for commuters.